bazel-contrib/rules_jvm_external/RELEASING.md

 ## Make sure all dependencies are up to date

-Open up `repositories.bzl` and make sure that our dependencies are the most recent versions.
+Check the `bazel_dep` entries and the `maven.install` (named `rules_jvm_external_deps`) in `MODULE.bazel` and make sure that our dependencies are the most recent versions.
 If they're not, create a PR to update them, and land the change.

 ## Update the `MODULE.bazel` file to reflect the latest changes

-There are three things you need to check

-1. The `version` parameter in the `module` declaration must be the same as the version number of the release you're about to push.
+Check that the `version` parameter in the `module` declaration is the same as the version number of the release you're about to push.
-2. The `bazel_dep` entries must match the entries in `repositories.bzl`
-3. The deps in the `maven.install` (named `rules_jvm_external_deps`)
-   must match the same deps from `repositories.bzl`

-You may well need to create a PR to update these too.
+You may well need to create a PR to update this too.

 ## Tag the release in `git` and push the tag